xiph/flac/man/flac.md

 	for subset streams with higher samplerates it must be \<= 16384.

 **-m**, **\--mid-side**
-:	Try mid-side coding for each frame (stereo only, otherwise ignored).
+:	Try mid-side coding for each frame in addition to left and right, and
+	select the best compression.
+(Stereo only, ignored otherwise.)

 **-M**, **\--adaptive-mid-side**
-:	Adaptive mid-side coding for all frames (stereo only, otherwise ignored).
+:	Like -m, but adaptive choice (faster, slightly weaker compression).

 **-r** \[\#,\]\#, **\--rice-partition-order**=\[\#,\]\#
 :	Set the \[min,\]max residual partition order (0..15).
 For subset